-Toward the end of 2018 in New York City during blue sky days, several planes with red tails would catch my attention.
+Toward the end of 2018, in New York City during blue sky days, several planes with red tails would catch my attention.
 Was this more than coincidental?
 I did what any curious person would do in this situation; I Googled it.
 The universe answered.
 People photograph, collect and share tail images.
-The phrase, “red-tail plane” yielded a loyal constituency sharing photos of the tails and planes of the entire airline industry.
+The phrase “red-tail plane” yielded a loyal constituency sharing photos of the tails and planes of the entire airline industry.
 Each tail is captured and graphically consolidated into the wonderfully thematic world.
 Lesson: a strange query can keep you going.

-I know the why red-tail plane brought me to a 4,000 km long tail walk through Mexico.
+I know why the red-tail plane brought me to a 4,000 km long-tail walk through Mexico.
 People like Chris Anderson figure out ways to prevent bloodshed and make those numbers in the long tail work.
 Sí, se puede my brothers and sisters, Sí, se puede.